sanderdemeyer/Astrofysische_Groep_1/README.md

 * mass: $[M_{\odot}]$
 * G = 39.473107 $[AU]^3 M_{\odot}^{-1} [yr]^{-2}$

-The trajectories and energies for are stored in folders with the names of the corresponding systems in the **`traj`** en **`energy`** folders respectively.
-The naming convention used in each subfolder is:
-*SystemName_integrator_tmax_h(_adaptive).txt*.
-The format of the files is explained in the next section.
 The initial conditions are read from the **`Initial_conditions`** folder.
 The filename should not contain any underscores as they are used as separators.
 The initial condition files have the given format:

 $$
 \begin{gather*}